 Portfolio size and complexity

-A single unmortgaged BTL on basic rate income is genuinely manageable solo.
-The threshold for professional value rises sharply with higher rate marginal tax, HMOs, limited company structures, or MTD entry.
+A single unmortgaged BTL on basic rate income is genuinely manageable on your own.
+The case for paying a specialist rises sharply once you hit higher rate marginal tax, run an HMO, hold property through a limited company, or cross the MTD threshold.

 A worked Southampton example